 Sautéing or Steaming the leaves could help retain the flavours and nutrients much better than boiling.
-The best way to cook the sarson ka saag is to pick the young leaves and the tenderest shoots, rinse well in cold running water and drain, and then slice into even sized small pieces.
+The best way to cook the sarson ka saag is to pick the young leaves and the tenderest shoots.
+Rinse them well in cold running water and drain, and then slice into even sized small pieces.
 Cut away any thick shoots.
-Let the leaves stand for 5-10 minutes after draining, and then sauté with a minimum amount of oil on a low flame.
+Let the leaves stand for 5-10 minutes after draining.
+Sauté with a minimum amount of oil on a low flame.

 You might also like this recipe on this blog: